-As we have seen, “Laugh now, Cry later” is a powerful concept that works its way into Chicano tattoos in different ways.
-These pieces depict gangster with stern looks wearing clown makeup.
-The level of detail in these pieces is exceptional and the even application of fine lines and use of smooth shading to create contrast completes these stunning odes to the hard knock life that produced the Chicano style.
+As we have seen, “laugh now, cry later” is a powerful concept that works its way into Chicano tattoos in different ways.
+These pieces depict gangsters with stern looks wearing clown makeup.
+The level of detail in these pieces is exceptional and the even application of fine lines and use of smooth shading to create contrast complete these stunning odes to the hard knock life that produced the Chicano style.

 11. Chicano Mask Tattoos

 When Freddy Negrete first inked the iconic phrase dedicated to the hard faces that Mexican Americans had to wear in difficult circumstances, it is doubtful he knew how profound the impact would be on the world of Chicano tattoos.
-Alongside “Laugh now, Cry Later”, the smiling and weeping theater masks are common design elements.
-These clean pieces are great examples of this quintessentially Chicano tattoo.
+Alongside “laugh now, cry later,” the smiling and weeping theater masks are common design elements.
+These clean pieces are great examples of this quintessential Chicano tattoo.

 12. Chicano Street Tattoos

-While there is no doubt that Chicano tattooing has spread far beyond the streets and cells where it originated, many people continue to live this dangerous lifestyle and choose to commemorate it with black and gray tattoos.
-Through the expert application of fine lines and smooth shading, the guns, girls and low-riders are on full display in these stunning testaments to mi vida loca.
+While there is no doubt that Chicano tattooing has spread far beyond the streets and cells where it originated, many people continue to live this dangerous lifestyle and commemorate it with black and gray tattoos.
+Through the expert application of fine lines and smooth shading, the guns, girls, and low-riders are on full display in these stunning testaments to mi vida loca.

 13. Chicano Chest Tattoos

-Another large canvas, the chest remains a popular location for big, bold tattoos.
+Another large canvas, the chest remains a popular location for big, bold tattoo ideas.
 The added significance that is created by placing important designs directly over the heart makes the chest especially popular for the names of loved ones.
-Nothing demonstrates a deep connection quite like a large chest tattoo, and these pieces, with their payasas, roses and pistols perfectly encapsulate the Chicano tattoo tradition.
+Nothing demonstrates a deep connection quite like a large chest tattoo design.
+Chest tattoos, with their payasas, roses, and pistols, perfectly encapsulate the Chicano art.